snippet-java/JavaTemplate/README.md

 # Steps to deploy:
 - At the root folder, run "mvn package".
-Once completed, you should see a "target" folder generated containing a war file named "JavaWatsonLangTranslation" and other folders.
+Once completed, you should see a "target" folder generated containing a war file and other folders.
 - Open the manifest.yml, and edit the appname or hostname if necessary
 - Run "cf push"